Quantum-Inspired Algorithms beyond Unitary Circuits: the Laplace Transform

 where $s=\sigma+\im\omega$ is the logarithmic coordinate on the $z$–plane ($\sigma=-\log|z|$, $\omega=-\arg z$), and $\im$ is the imaginary unit.
 We evaluate $\chi$ on the grid \( s_{k,\ell}={\left(\omega_r k+\im\,\omega_i \ell\right)}/{N},\; k,\ell=0,\dots,N-1\), so that the real scales $\omega_r$ and $\omega_i$ set, respectively, the radial (damped) and angular (oscillatory) resolution and, simultaneously, the accessible region via $|z|=e^{-\omega_r k/N}$ and $\arg z=-\omega_i \ell/N$.
 The corresponding outputs of the transform are thus

-Setting $\omega_r=0$ restricts to the unit circle (pure spectral content); $\omega_r>0$ shifts sampling inward to target decaying components, while $\omega_r<0$ shifts it outward to probe growing components.
-Throughout, we focus on $|z|\le 1$ (the stable regime), where the weighted terms decay with $j$, yielding well-conditioned evaluations.
+Setting $\omega_r=0$ restricts to the unit circle (pure spectral content); $\omega_r>0$ shifts sampling inward ($|z|<1$), while $\omega_r<0$ shifts it outward ($|z|>1$).
+Throughout, we focus on $|z|\le 1$, where the weighted terms decay with $j$, yielding numerically well-conditioned evaluations.

 {\it Quantum-Inspired Representation --- }We encode a length-$N=2^n$ signal on two \emph{paired} $n$-qubit registers in a copy layout,

 Then, the (generally non-unitary) linear $z$–transform is the map $\ket{x}\mapsto \sum_{k,\ell}\chi_{k,\ell}\ket{k}\ket{\ell}$.
 Equivalently, as an operator acting on the two registers,